mojolingo/talking_stick/README.md

 One of the critical decisions made by the standards bodies behind WebRTC was a decision to leave the signaling of WebRTC up to the application.
 This means that an application may use any means it desires to give the endpoints the data necessary to communicate directly.

 This plugin tries to be "batteries included", which means that we included a signaling mechanism that will work on any Rails server.
-As such, we could not rely on any particular push technology, such as Websockets or long polling.
+As such, we could not rely on any particular push technology, such as Websockets or Server Sent Events.
 Thus, the default behavior is that the browser polls the Rails API for updates on connected peers.
 This works fine for small user bases, but obviously will not scale well.

 ### Want help designing and deploying an efficient, scalable signaling mechanism for your application?
 [Contact Mojo Lingo](https://mojolingo.com/connect) today!
-As authors of this Gem, Mojo Lingo can help you get the most value out of WebRTC by integrating communications into your application and business processes.
+As authors of this Gem, Mojo Lingo are experts in Real-Time Communications Applications.
+We can help you get the most value out of WebRTC by integrating communications into your application and business processes, and scale it to very large groups.
+[Learn more.](https://mojolingo.com)

+### Building Your Own Signaling Engine

 Alternatively, you can build your own by passing a "Signaling Engine" to the TalkingStick class.

-The [reference Signaling Engine](https://github.com/mojolingo/talking_stick/blob/master/app/assets/javascripts/talking_stick/talking_stick/rails_signaling.js) periodically polls the Rails API for signals, but can be replaced with any API-compatible implementation, including Websockets, XMPP, or anything you like.
+The [reference Signaling Engine](https://github.com/mojolingo/talking_stick/blob/master/app/assets/javascripts/talking_stick/talking_stick/rails_signaling.js) periodically polls the Rails API for signals, but can be replaced with any API-compatible implementation, including Websockets, XMPP, or anything else you like.

 The Signaling Engine must implement the following methods.
 For each method where `guid` is specified, it represents the ID of the remote participant to which the information must be sent.